Accessibility Tools

 My visit to the Taj Mahal.

-We left the hotel on our coach before sunrise to see the Taj Mahal.
+We left the hotel on our coach before sunrise to see the ๐Ÿ”—Taj Mahal.
 It was a little cold as we left, and many of us were wearing layers to keep warm.
 Our coach drove us through the streets of Agra to the Taj Mahal car park, where it parked, and we were transferred to tuk-tuks to make the last part of the journey.
-When we arrived at the entrance, there were already large queues of people.
+When we arrived at the entrance, we found large queues of people already at the entrance.
 We joined the tourist queue.
-There were two different queues, one for tourists, Indian tourists as well as other nationalities, and one for locals.
+There were twoย separate queues, one for tourists, including Indian tourists and those from other nationalities, and another just for locals.

 We queued for a while and went through security, where bags, including camera bags, were searched and frisked.
-Ladies were taken to a separate entrance where there was a "modesty" tent to allow them to be searched and frisked out of view of the men in the queue.
-Once inside, our guide told us more about the history of the Taj Mahal, and we all took photos of our first glimpse of the magnificent Taj Mahal.
+Ladies were taken to a separate entrance, where a "modesty" tent was set up to allow them to be searched and frisked out of view of the men in the queue.
+Once inside, our guide provided us with more information about the Taj Mahal's history, and we all took photos of our first glimpse of the magnificent Monument.

-After our guide had told us about the Taj Mahal, we moved up to the main building where we joined a short queue to go inside.
+After our guide had told us about the Taj Mahal, we moved up to the main building, where we joined a short queue to go inside.
 I didn't realise that you could actually go inside the Taj Mahal, I had always thought you could only look around the gardens, so I was happy to join the queue.
 The building itself is very ornate, and as I stood next to the vast, decorated outer marble walls, I looked at it in awe.
-The queue didn't take long for us to go inside, and we went in a single line.
-The Interior of the building was equally well decorated, and in the centre of the mausoleum are the cenotaphs for the Shah Jahan and his wife Mumtaz Mahal.
-The actual sarcophagi are beneath the tombs, at the garden level.
-We were not allowed to take photographs inside, and the line of people was kept moving by the guards inside.
-We were soon out the other side of the Taj Mahal on the side of the building that looks over the Yamuna River.
+The queue didn't take long for us to enter, and we proceeded in a single line.
+The Interior of the building was equally well decorated, and in the centre of theย mausoleum are the cenotaphs for Shah Jahan and his wife Mumtaz Mahal.ย The actual sarcophagi are beneath the tombs, at the garden level.
+We were not allowed to take photographs inside, and the guards kept the line of people moving.
+We were soon on the other side of the Taj Mahal, looking out over the Yamuna River from the side of the building.

-After we had looked around the grounds a little more, our tour group all assembled in the famous photo spot in front of the Taj Mahal for a photo.
+After we had explored the grounds a little further, our tour group assembled in the famous photo spot in front of the Taj Mahal for a group photo.
 Once we had had our photo taken, we left the grounds and made our way back to the coach.

-When we left the Taj Mahal, we returned to our hotel for a short break before going back out again to explore Agra.
+After leaving the Taj Mahal, we returned to our hotel for a brief break before heading out again to explore Agra.

 My visit to Agra Fort.

-When we had all rested, we got back on the coach and were driven to Agra Fort.
-I hadn't really previously thought much about going here, but I was happy we went; it was an exciting and inspiring visit.
+When we had all rested, we got back on the coach and were driven to ๐Ÿ”—Agra Fort.
+I hadn't previously thought much about visiting here, but I was happy we went; it was an exciting and inspiring experience.
 It would have been a great place to live, and the views over the river towards the Taj Mahal were wonderful.
-Our guide told us that Shah Jahan, who had commissioned the Taj Mahal, was imprisoned there after he had built it, to stop him from spending his son's inheritance on the Mehtab Bagh.
-He lived out his remaining years inprisoned in the fort overlooking the monument he built for his wife and the grounds where he wanted to build the Mehtab Bagh.
+Our guide told us thatย Shah Jahan, who had commissioned the Taj Mahal, was imprisoned there after he had built it, to stop him from spending his son's inheritance on the Mehtab Bagh.
+Heย spent his remaining years in prison, residing in the fort overlooking the monument he had built for his wife and the grounds where he had planned to construct the Mehtab Bagh.

-When we left the Agra Fort, we were driven back through Agra to our hotel, where I rested until we went back out again this evening to go to see the Mehtab Bagh.
+When we left the Agra Fort, we were driven back through Agra to our hotel, where I rested until we went out again this evening to visit the Mehtab Bagh.

 My visit to Mehtab Bagh.